-- Enable the current location map configuration in the Map tour map options settings.
+- Enable the current location button for readers.
 Enabling current location provides readers with a button that shows their location on the map.
-This can be enabled on web maps, web scenes, and express maps, and in map tours.

 If a story is embedded in an unsecured (HTTP) web page, the current location tool is blocked by the browser for security reasons.
 This feature only works on secure (HTTPS) pages.

-- Web maps—Click Browse more maps to select a web map.
-You can select web maps from My Maps, My Favorites, My Groups, My Organization, and Living Atlas.
+- Change the default basemap.
+In the Change basemap panel, you can change the basemap to one of the provided basemaps or browse to select a basemap from My Maps, My Favorites, My Groups, My Organization, or Living Atlas.
 For any map you select, all layers in the map appear in the map tour, but pop-ups are not available.
 Any changes made to the web map's contents are reflected in the tour.

-- Change the point color in the Map tour map options settings.
+- Change the point color.
 The point color option assigns a new color to the tour points.
-In addition to the three theme accent colors, you can select a custom accent color.

 - Map tours are optimized for tablets and phones.
 On smaller screens, slides are stacked with the map at the top of the display and the media and narrative panels below.

 - When building a map tour, a slide panel is displayed across the bottom of the page.
 You can use the slide panel to do the following:

 A map tour created from a feature layer is known as a data-driven map tour.
 You have many options for configuring data-driven map tours in the Data options panel.